redx1t/spring_boot_school_management_system/readme.md

 remember to run npm commands in the readme.md

-You can configure both in the configs folder in the next js app or configure the cors on the security/securityconfig class
+You can configure both in the configs' folder in the next js app or configure the CORS on the security/securityconfig class

 ## PROBLEM DEFINITION